John Woodland Hastings: Career

 Hastings began his graduate studies at Princeton University in 1948 in the laboratory of E. Newton Harvey, the world leader of luminescence studies at the time, and focused on the role of oxygen in the luminescence of bacteria, fireflies, ostracod crustaceans and fungi.
 He received his PhD in 1951.
 He then joined the lab of William D. McElroy, another student of Harvey’s, at Johns Hopkins University where he discovered both the stimulatory effects of coenzyme A and gating control by oxygen of firefly luminescence, and that flavin is a substrate in bacterial luminescence.

 In 1953 he joined the faculty in the Department of Biological Sciences at Northwestern University.
 In 1954 he began a long collaboration with Beatrice M. Sweeney, who was then at the Scripps Institution of Oceanography, in elucidating the cellular and biochemical mechanisms of luminescence in the unicellular dinoflagellate Lingulodinium polyedrum (formerly known as Gonyaulax polyedra).
 A byproduct of this initial research was their discovery of circadian control of the luminescence.

 In 1957, Hastings next took a faculty position in the Biochemistry Division of the Chemistry Department at the University of Illinois at Urbana–Champaign where he continued his focus on dinoflagellate and bacterial luminescence and dinoflagellate circadian rhythms.
 Hastings joined the faculty of Harvard University as Professor of Biology in 1966.
 During this period he continued and expanded his studies of circadian rhythms in dinoflagellates and luminescence in bacteria, dinoflagellates and other organisms.
 He was elected to the National Academy of Sciences in 2003 and received the Farrell Prize in Sleep Medicine for his work on circadian rhythms in 2006.

 For over 50 years he also had an affiliation with the Marine Biological Laboratory in Woods Hole, Massachusetts.
-He was the director of the Physiology Course there from 1962–1966, and served as a trustee from 1966–1970.
+He was the director of the Physiology Course there from 1962 to 1966, and served as a trustee from 1966 to 1970.